Beta Pictoris: Spectrum, luminosity and variability

-According to measurements made as part of the Nearby Stars Project, Beta Pictoris has a spectral type of A6V and has an effective temperature of 8052 K, which is hotter than the Sun's 5778 K. Analysis of the spectrum reveals that the star contains a slightly higher ratio of heavy elements, which are termed metals in astronomy, to hydrogen than the Sun.
+According to measurements made as part of the Nearby Stars Project, Beta Pictoris has a spectral type of A6V.
+It has an effective temperature of 8054 K, which is hotter than the Sun's 5778 K. Analysis of the spectrum reveals that the star contains nearly the same ratio of heavy elements, which are termed metals in astronomy, to hydrogen than the Sun.
 This value is expressed as the quantity [M/H], the base-10 logarithm of the ratio of the star's metal fraction to that of the Sun.
-In the case of Beta Pictoris, the value of [M/H] is 0.05, which means that the star's metal fraction is 12% greater than that of the Sun.
+In the case of Beta Pictoris, the value of [M/H] is +0.01±0.03, which means that the star's metal fraction is 1.023±0.024 that of the Sun.

 Analysis of the spectrum can also reveal the surface gravity of the star.
 This is usually expressed as log g, the base-10 logarithm of the gravitational acceleration given in CGS units, in this case, cm/s².
-Beta Pictoris has log g=4.15, implying a surface gravity of 140 m/s², which is about half of the gravitational acceleration at the surface of the Sun (274 m/s²).
+Beta Pictoris has log g=4.18, implying a surface gravity of 150 m/s², which is 55% of the gravitational acceleration at the surface of the Sun (274 m/s²).

-As an A-type main sequence star, Beta Pictoris is more luminous than the Sun: combining the apparent magnitude of 3.861 with the distance of 19.44 parsecs gives an absolute magnitude of 2.4, as compared to the Sun, which has an absolute magnitude of 4.83.
+As an A-type main sequence star, Beta Pictoris is more luminous than the Sun: combining the apparent magnitude of 3.86 with the distance of 19.44 parsecs gives an absolute magnitude of 2.4, as compared to the Sun, which has an absolute magnitude of 4.83.
 This corresponds to a visual luminosity 9.2 times greater than that of the Sun.
 When the entire spectrum of radiation from Beta Pictoris and the Sun is taken into account, Beta Pictoris is found to be 8.7 times more luminous than the Sun.

 Many main sequence stars of spectral type A fall into a region of the Hertzsprung–Russell diagram called the instability strip, which is occupied by pulsating variable stars.
 In 2003, photometric monitoring of the star revealed variations in brightness of around 1–2 millimagnitudes on frequencies between about 30 and 40 minutes.
 Radial velocity studies of Beta Pictoris also reveal variability: there are pulsations at two frequencies, one at 30.4 minutes and one at 36.9 minutes.
 As a result, the star is classified as a Delta Scuti variable.